collectionspace/cspace-batch-import/README.md

 - Start Sidekiq in another terminal: `bundle exec sidekiq` (Otherwise the jobs you kick of in the app will sit in queue and never finish)
 - http://127.0.0.1:3000/users/sign_in -- Currently the application functionality is tested for superuser.
 I'm currently having difficulty getting connections set up for other users, so just test as superuser.

+NOTE: If starting the Rails server fails with an error including `error Command "webpack" not found`, try running the following command:

+`bundle exec rails webpacker:install`

 ### Run app in Console

 `./bin/rails c`